henriquecustodia/blog/src/posts/let-s-talk-about-standalone-components-in-angular.md

 })
 ```

 It's much more verbose, isn't it?

 The new approach with standalone components allows us to make Angular components simpler and more straightforward.

 ### And, how to bootstrap an app using only standalone components?

 With this new approach, we have a new function called `bootstrapApplication`.

-This function allows us to bootstrap an application using a standalone component directly, no more an old NgModule as we've known.
+This function allows Angular to bootstrap an application using a standalone component directly, no more a NgModule as we've known.

 ```ts
 bootstrapApplication(AppComponent)